AccessKit/accesskit/ARCHITECTURE.md

 Adapters are best-effort implementations and may not cover all the accessibility APIs of their platform.

-Anecdotally, adapters have very similar code; the main difference between platform APIs is the threading model.
+(Anecdotally, adapters have very similar code; the main difference between platform APIs is the threading model.)

-## `accesskit` crate
+## `accesskit` crate overview

-This is the repository's, main crate, stored in the `common/` folder.

 The main types exported by the crate are: